top of page

 RIAs & Fiduciary Duty

 Investment service representatives go by many different names these days like “wealth managers,” “investment consultants,” or the ubiquitous “financial advisors.”
-While the name-changing can be confusing, there are important differences people must understand to ensure they use the right representatives for their needs.
+The name-changing can be confusing, but there are important differences people should understand to ensure they use the right representatives for their needs.
 In this article, we look at one of the most important differences – fiduciary duty.

 Fiduciary defined

-To clarify, a “fiduciary” is a person or entity that has been entrusted with the responsibility of managing property and/or finances for another party, known as a “principal.”
-Fiduciaries are legally required to operate with prudence, honesty, and good faith when managing such affairs.
-They have a legal duty to place the interests of principals before their own at all times.
+A “fiduciary” is a person or entity entrusted with managing finances and/or property for another party, known as a “principal.”
+Fiduciaries are legally required to operate with prudence, honesty, and good faith to place the interests of principals before their own at all times.
 A fiduciary duty is among the highest standards of care recognized by law.
 As such a fiduciary is held in a position of tremendous trust and confidence and is expected to be extremely loyal to the principal to whom he/she/it owes the duty.

 The RIA difference

-Most investment representatives (“financial advisors” or otherwise) do not have a fiduciary duty to their clients.
-Most representatives work as brokers or agents who are paid commissions to sell financial products.
-For example, financial advisors are often paid commissions by banks, insurance, and fund companies to distribute their products.
-The financial reality is those advisors are paid to represent the interests of companies, not the interests of clients.
+Most investment representatives (“financial advisors” or otherwise) are not legally required to be fiduciaries at all times.
+Most financial advisors are brokers and agents who are paid commissions by banks, insurance, and fund companies to sell products.
+The reality is those advisors are paid to represent the interests of companies, not the interests of clients.

-On the other hand, registered investment advisors (RIAs) do not work in the brokerage or distribution business and are not paid to sell financial products.
+On the other hand, registered investment advisors (RIAs) do not sell financial products and are not paid commissions.
 RIAs are in the business of providing investment advice to clients.
 That advice is commonly provided through financial planning and investment management services.
-Whatever the service, the point is RIAs are hired by clients to represent client interests and RIAs have a fiduciary duty to clients.
+Whatever the service, RIAs represent client interests and have a fiduciary duty to clients.

 Different laws and duties

 The difference seems subtle on the surface, but it is significant because RIAs are regulated by different laws.
 Federally regulated RIAs are subject to the Investment Adviser’s Act of 1940.
-Under these laws, RIAs have a legal obligation to place client interests before their own.
-RIAs have an explicit fiduciary duty to clients, which is not common in financial services.
+Under these laws, RIAs are legally obligated to place client interests before their own, at all times.
+This duty is uncommon in financial services.

 Most investment representatives are registered and regulated as brokers (aka "registered representatives").
 Brokers are subject to the Securities Exchange Act of 1934.
-Under these laws, brokers are not required to place client interests before their own and are not held to a fiduciary standard.
+Under these laws, brokers are not required to place client interests before their own, at all times.
 Again, this is because brokers are compensated to sell products, not to provide advice.

 RIAs are subject to a higher standard of care because clients hire RIAs specifically to provide investment advice.
 That places RIAs in a position of explicit trust, and thus RIAs are required by law to uphold a fiduciary duty to clients.